bcgov/digital.gov.bc.ca/README.md

 This will install the npm packages outside the frontend container, allowing the user to access tests in their terminal and IDE without using `docker exec` to run the tests in the frontend container.

+New npm packages they must be installed in the docker container.
+Use the command:

+`docker exec -it frontend /bin/bash`

+to enter the container.
+Then run `npm install`.

 If new npm packages have been installed by another developer the project may need to be rebuilt using.

 `docker-compose build --no-cache`